Turzoxpress/NodeJS-Professional-Training-MongoDB/README.md

 - Apache & Apache Reverse Proxy
 - Load Balancing

 ## Do you want to be a Backend Software Engineer?
-Then its the best free Bengali tutorial for you which is totally free!
+Then its the best free Bengali tutorial for you!

 ## [Let's start to watch free youtube video tutorials](https://www.youtube.com/watch?v=9gMoukN81Ow&list=PLp6lX102mPy4A7ajKYu0oxMr9zpdVepvy)